 Expert divers came all the way from Wokha district to assist but were too afraid to dive into the ice-covered lake.
 Special army diving personnel were then called from Rangapahar near Dimapur to continue the search.

 The divers were struggling to locate the bodies because of the surprising depth of the lake (over 40 feet) and there are rocks near the bottom that the bodies might have gotten wedged between.

 Eventually, thanks to the determined efforts of all the volunteers and rescue workers, the water level of the lake was lowered several feet with the aid of pumps and pipes, and all three of the victim’s bodies were successfully retrieved, much to the relief of their bereaved, grief-stricken parents.

-You can read the full timeline of events here.
+You can read the original story here.